LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

    be invoked for each request and use the `web_request` and `web_response` within it.

+.. method:: define_atEnd(code)
 .. member:: web_response->addAtEnd(code)

-   This `web_response` method sets the parameter to be run at the request's end.
+   These methods set the parameter to be run at the request's end.
+(The `define_atEnd` method just calls `web_response->addAtEnd`.)
 At-end code is normally run before data is sent to the client, but this may not be the case if data has been manually pushed using the `web_response->sendChunk` method.
    At-begins are executed before the session link-rewriter is run.
-Multiple at-ends are supported and each are run in the order in which they were installed.
+Multiple at- ends are supported and each are run in the order in which they were installed.

    At-ends are added on a per-request basis, as opposed to at-begins which are added globally.
 At-end code is not copied in any way.
 A capture passed to